 +372 617 7238

 Kätlin Vainola (1978) is a children’s writer and poet.
 She graduated from Tallinn University in Estonian philology and has worked as a teacher, project manager, and editor.
 Vainola is currently editor-in-chief of the children’s magazine Hea Laps.
-She has written 18 children’s books of various genres, including realism, fantasy, and popular science.
-However, her most widely-loved works are picture books for young children, many of which have been translated and received numerous awards.
+She has written 18 children’s books of various genres including realism, fantasy, and popular science.
+Her most widely-loved works are picture books for young children, many of which have been translated and received numerous awards.

 I started writing stories for children when I rediscovered children’s literature during my first pregnancy.
 Inspiration can come from anywhere – you never know in advance.
 I’m mostly interested in people and in life itself.
 That combination always gives you food for thought and opportunities for thinking further.
 But I certainly carry my own childhood along with me at all times: it’s like a filter that all of my thoughts and ideas pass through.
 What I write somehow always meshes with my own life and experiences.